skounis/Building-Cloud-Computing-Solutions/03-cloud-data-engineering.md

    * Tools for combine or extract eg AWS Glue
  * Velocity: >10K request/second a threashold for approaching big data.
  * Volume: terabytes for petabytes of data need specialized tools and resources (CPU, RAM, Disk space)
+   * Process on batches or streaming.
+Streaming increases the complexity
+   * Tools for working with batches: AWS Glue, AWS Data Pipeline, AWS Batch, and EMR
+   * Tools for working with streaming: Kinesis, IoT, and Spark EMR